sqlparser/sqlflow_public/api/sqlflow_api_tutorial.md

 ## How to use Rest API of SQLFlow

-Thiis article describles how to use the Rest API provided by the SQLFlow to communicate with the SQLFlow server and get the genereated metadata and data lineage.
+This article describes how to use the Rest API provided by the SQLFlow to communicate with the SQLFlow server and get the generated metadata and data lineage.

 In this article, we use `Curl` to demonstrate the usage of the Rest API, you can use any preferred programming language as you like.

 ### Prerequisites
-In order to use the Rest API of the SQLFlow, you need to <a href="https://gudusoft.com">obtain a premium account</a>.
+To use the Rest API of the SQLFlow, you need to <a href="https://gudusoft.com">obtain a premium account</a>.
-After that, you will get the `userid` and `secret key` which will be used in the API.
+After that, you will get the `userid` and `secret key`, which will be used in the API.

 - User ID
 - Secrete Key